hydro-project/hydroflow/docs/docs/dfir/concepts/index.md

 # Concepts
-Hydroflow is different from other distributed systems infrastructure, so you probably have questions, like:
+DFIR is different from other distributed systems infrastructure, so you probably have questions, like:
-What is Hydroflow?
+What is DFIR?
 How does it work?
 What is special about it, and what are the key concepts to understand?

 This chapter covers those basic questions.
-We start simple describing Hydroflow, and build up to an understanding of what makes Hydroflow uniquely powerful.
+We start simple describing DFIR, and build up to an understanding of what makes DFIR uniquely powerful.

-But in case you want a preview of the Hydroflow goodies, here are the main themes:
+But in case you want a preview of the DFIR goodies, here are the main themes:
-1. **Distributed Correctness**: Hydroflow's type system can prevent distributed system bugs at compile time.
+1. **Distributed Correctness**: DFIR's type system can prevent distributed system bugs at compile time.
 (One example: will your code produce the same results if you deploy on a single machine or replicate on a distributed cluster of machines?)
-2. **Local Efficiency**: Hydroflow compiles your dataflow programs into efficient, low-latency, single-threaded executables.
+2. **Local Efficiency**: DFIR compiles your dataflow programs into efficient, low-latency, single-threaded executables.

-Taken together, Hydroflow provides a high-efficiency substrate on which to build powerful languages for distributed computing.
+Taken together, DFIR provides a high-efficiency substrate on which to build powerful languages for distributed computing.

-> Hydroflow's type system checks are not yet implemented, but they are coming soon!
+> DFIR's type system checks are not yet implemented, but they are coming soon!

-## Hydroflow: A Runtime Library and a DSL in Rust
+## DFIR: A Runtime Library and a DSL in Rust
-Setting fanfare aside, what *is* Hydroflow?
+Setting fanfare aside, what *is* DFIR?

-Hydroflow is a library that can be used in any Rust program.
+DFIR is a library that can be used in any Rust program.
 It includes two main components:

 1. A runtime library that executes low-latency, reactive dataflow programs written in Rust.
 (The *core API*.)
 2. A domain-specific language (DSL) for specifying dataflow programs.
-(The Hydroflow *surface syntax*.)
+(The DFIR *surface syntax*.)

-Hydroflow's surface syntax must be embedded in a Rust program; the Rust compiler takes that Hydroflow syntax and compiles it into an efficient binary executable.
+DFIR's surface syntax must be embedded in a Rust program; the Rust compiler takes that DFIR syntax and compiles it into an efficient binary executable.

-> We call a running Hydroflow binary a *transducer*.
+> We call a running DFIR binary a *transducer*.

-In typical usage, a developer writes a transducer as a single-threaded Rust program that is mostly composed of Hydroflow surface syntax.
+In typical usage, a developer writes a transducer as a single-threaded Rust program that is mostly composed of DFIR surface syntax.
 Each transducer is typically responsible for a single "node" (a machine, or a core) in a distributed system composed of many such transducers, which send and receive flows of data to each other.

-> Hydroflow itself does not generate distributed code.
+> DFIR itself does not generate distributed code.
 It is a library for specifying the transducers (individual nodes) that
 > participate in a distributed system.
 >
-> In the [Hydro Project](https://hydro.run), higher-level languages are being built on top of Hydroflow to generate
+> In the [Hydro Project](https://hydro.run), higher-level languages are being built on top of DFIR to generate
 > distributed code in the form of multiple transducers.
-> Meanwhile, you can use Hydroflow to write your own distributed code, by writing individual transducers that work together,
+> Meanwhile, you can use DFIR to write your own distributed code, by writing individual transducers that work together,
 > and deploying them manually or with a tool like [Hydroplane](https://github.com/hydro-project/hydroplane).
 See the [Hydro Ecosystem](../ecosystem) for more on this.

-### So how might a human write distributed systems with Hydroflow?
+### So how might a human write distributed systems with DFIR?
-As an illustration of how you can work at the Hydroflow layer, consider the [Chat Server example](https://github.com/hydro-project/hydroflow/tree/main/dfir_rs/examples/chat).
+As an illustration of how you can work at the DFIR layer, consider the [Chat Server example](https://github.com/hydro-project/hydroflow/tree/main/dfir_rs/examples/chat).
 If you run that binary with the command-line argument `--role server` it will start a single transducer that is responsible for a chat server: receiving membership requests and messages from clients, and forwarding messages from individual clients to all other clients.